Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Introduction

 \textit{Power distortion due to standardization -} The conventional approach to mitigate the impact of heteroskedasticity is to re-scale each $X_i$ by $\sigma_i$ and construct $z-$values $Z_i= X_i/\sigma_i$ so that the Lfdr statistics can be estimated using the homoskedastic $Z_i$'s.
 However, for two-sided composite null hypotheses standardization distorts the underlying scientific question \citep{sun2012multiple} and, recently, \cite{fu2022heteroscedasticity} demonstrate that such a data reduction step may severely affect the power of multiple testing procedures even in the case of simple null hypotheses.
 In Section \ref{sec:standardization}, we present illustrative examples to demonstrate that standardization may lead to considerable power loss while testing one-sided composite null hypotheses as the power of testing procedures can vary substantially with $\sigma_i$.

-In this article, we propose a new heteroskedasticity-adjusted multiple testing (HAMT) procedure for composite null hypotheses.
+In this article, we propose a new heteroskedasticity-adjusted multiple testing (HAMT) procedure for composite null hypotheses (Equation \eqref{eq:model3}).
 HAMT represents an effective strategy for incorporating the side-information in the standard deviations for simultaneous testing of composite nulls and it operates in two steps: in step (1) HAMT constructs a significance index for ranking the hypotheses and then in step (2) it estimates a threshold along the ranking for identifying interesting hypotheses.
 The significance index is a new Lfdr statistic that addresses the methodological challenges discussed earlier in dealing with heteroskedasticity.
 First, our Lfdr statistic utilizes the full data, namely the summary statistic and its standard deviation, thus avoiding standardization to $z$-values and the potential power distortion due to data reduction.
-Second, the construction of the Lfdr statistic relies on an improved nonparametric empirical Bayes deconvolution estimator that provides a practical strategy for incorporating the dependence between $\mu_i$ and $\sigma_i$, and yields consistent estimates of the composite null and mixture densities in the heteroskedastic setting.
-HAMT is designed for problems where the number of hypotheses being tested is large, which allows the deconvolution estimator to efficiently learn the latent structural relationship between $\mu_i$ and $\sigma_i$ in the data.
-Our theoretical results show that for such large-scale problems, HAMT is valid for FDR control and is as powerful as the oracle procedure that has full knowledge of the underlying data generating process under our hierarchical model (Equations \eqref{eq:model1}--\eqref{eq:model2}).
-In our numerical experiments, we find that HAMT exhibits substantial power gains over existing methods across many settings while controlling FDR at the target level.
+Second, the construction of the Lfdr statistic relies on an improved nonparametric empirical Bayes deconvolution estimator that provides a practical strategy for \red{estimating $g_\mu(\cdot|\sigma_i)$ (Equation \eqref{eq:model2}) while} incorporating \red{its dependence on $\sigma_i$.
+Third, while conventional empirical Bayes deconvolution techniques, such as \cite{efron2016empirical}, involve maximizing the marginal likelihood of the data, HAMT relies on a density matching approach (Section \ref{sec:method}) to learn $g_\mu(\cdot|\sigma_i)$, which ultimately yields a consistent estimate of the mixture density in the heteroskedastic setting.} HAMT is designed for problems where the number of hypotheses being tested is large, which allows the deconvolution estimator to efficiently learn the latent structural relationship between $\mu_i$ and $\sigma_i$ in the data.
+Our theoretical results (Section \ref{sec:theory}) show that for such large-scale problems, HAMT is valid for FDR control and is as powerful as the oracle procedure that has full knowledge of the underlying data generating process under our hierarchical model (Equations \eqref{eq:model1}--\eqref{eq:model2}).
+In our numerical experiments (sections \ref{sec:sims} and \ref{sec:more_sims}), we find that HAMT exhibits substantial power gains over existing methods across many settings while controlling FDR at the target level.